 While Cookie and King-Lu steal more and more milk, saving up so that they can journey to San Francisco, Reichardt introduces a rich cast of characters who also foolishly dream of better things.
 “Everyone’s here,” King-Lu proclaims.
 “They’re all looking for that soft gold.”
 A couple shots of the late René Auberjonois, staring into the distance with a crow perched on his shoulder, convey an old man who has long since learned that chasing The American Dream is a fool’s errand.
 A poor young soldier’s assistant looks on longingly and bitterly as the men of the town indulge in Cookie’s oily cakes; he will later take out his bitterness on Cookie in a damaging way, naively believing that harming another man will bring him closer to his own goals.
 Meanwhile, the two Native women, one married to the Chief Factor and the other to a Chinook Chief, watch the men around them barter with and build on the land that is rightfully theirs; we witness the two women excitedly sit together and start to chat as soon as the men leave the room, only able to relax and be themselves around each other.

 Historically, Reichardt’s films have depicted restless characters living stagnant lives.
 See homeless Wendy in Wendy and Lucy (2008), whose problems worsen when her car breaks down and leaves her frustratingly stuck.
 Or Lily Gladstone’s Rancher in Certain Women, who tries and fails to make a romantic connection that might liven up her mundane routine.
-By contrast, Cookie is a character in transit who desperately wants to settle down in one place.
+By contrast, First Cow‘s Cookie is a character in transit who desperately wants to settle down in one place.
 He doesn’t seem as interested in upward mobility as King-Lu, who always insists they steal milk for just a little bit longer, intent on increasing their profits but at increasing risk of capture.
 Cookie’s dreams are modest: he wants to open a hotel to house other people like him, travellers who haven’t got a place to call home.
 Yet in Reichardt’s world, even the most modest of dreams — to have an income, a home, a friend — are just out of reach for those without means or social power.
 At least it was sweet while it lasted.